Want the secondhand scoop?

 For Canadian secondhand shops, especially those operating online, the impact of the U.S. tariffs could be broader.
 Some Canadian e-commerce resellers we polled see up to 85 per cent of their clientele from the U.S.

-As long as de minimis remains in place, purchases entering the U.S. under US$800 with a country of origin of Canada or Mexico will not be subject to tariffs.
+Until Aug.
+29, purchases entering the U.S. under US$800 with a country of origin of Canada or Mexico are not subject to tariffs.
 That's good news for both Canadian sellers and American consumers.

 If the item is considered USMCA/CUSMA-compliant with a value over US$800, U.S. customers do not have to pay a tariff at this time.